smapiot/piral/docs/specs/feed-api-specification.md

 The endpoint needs to accept a `POST` request using basic authentication with an `Authorization` header.
 Other ways of authentication may be implemented as well.
 The value of the basic authentication is an API key that can be fully decided by the implementation.
 We recommend using a base64 encoded value here.

+The endpoint can be enhanced with an optional custom header named `X-Microfrontend-Type`.
+If not provided the endpoint needs to act as if the value of `X-Microfrontend-Type` was set to `pilet`.
+Other supported values are implementation specific.

 The payload of the `POST` request is form encoded with the content type `multipart/form-data`.
 There is a single entry named `file` transporting the contents of a file with the name *pilet.tgz*, which represents a Pilet tarball (i.e., an npm package).
 The content detail of this file is explained in the Pilet Specification (see references).

 Other entries besides `file` may be used, too.
 These can be determined by implementation-dependent requirements.
 The `piral-cli` supports filling these fields via the `--fields[field]` flag, followed by a value, e.g., `--fields.tag next`.